ArtemKimUSC/CTFM/README.md

 `q()`<br />

 ## 4. Download reference files
-To run CT-FM, you need to download the 1000 Genomes reference files and default S-LDSC annotations.
+To run CT-FM, you need to download the 1000 Genomes reference files and default S-LDSC annotations.<br />
 **Warning : the download size is big (~20 GB)**

 `bash install/download_reference.sh`